andikleen/pmu-tools/README.md

 toplev.py only supports counting, that is it cannot tell you where in the program the problem occurred, just what happened.

-Requires an Intel Sandy, Ivy Bridge, Haswell CPU.
+Requires an Intel Sandy Bridge, Ivy Bridge, Haswell CPU (Core 2rd, 3rd, 4th generation)

 It works best on Ivy Bridge currently.
 By default the simple high level model is used.
 The detailed model is selected with -d, and the max level